BillyDodds/Transactions_ML/README.md

 #### Creating Each Class Corpus
 Here, I define a get_corpus function that will collect the corpus of each class.
 The idea is to collect a list of words for each class.
 The list of words will in some way characterise the class.
 I added a threshold parameter which I can adjust to only count words that appear a certain number of times in a particular class.
-If the word "panther" appears in only one "food" entry, then its unlikely that a description containing "panther" would generalise to every food item.
+If the word "soap" appears in only one "food" entry, then its unlikely that a description containing "soap" would generalise to every food item.

 ```python